Magnetic monopole - domain wall collisions: Evolution

 Our numerical implementation is based on techniques developed in \cite{Pogosian:1999zi}.
 First, the DW and the monopole profile functions are found via numerical relaxation.
-The monopole is initialized at the centre of the lattice, and then the DW functions are boosted to give the DW a velocity towards the monopole and put into the initial configuration given by Eqs.~(\ref{eq.phimdm}) and (\ref{eq.gaugemonopole}).
-With the initial time derivatives simply determined from the Lorentz boost factor, this initial configuration is evolved forward in time using a staggered leapfrog code together with absorbing boundary conditions.
-We work in Cartesian coordinates, which offer superior stability, but take advantage of the axial symmetry of our configuration to restrict the lattice to just three spacings along one of the Cartesian dimensions \cite{Alcubierre:1999ab}.
-We choose this to be the $y$ direction.
+The monopole is initially located at the center of the lattice.
+We give the DW a velocity towards the monopole and boosted profiles are inserted into the initial configuration given by Eq.~(\ref{eq.phimdm}).
+With the initial time derivatives simply determined from the Lorentz boost factor, this initial configuration is evolved forward in time using a staggered leapfrog code.
+The boundary conditions require special care since the wall extends all the way across the lattice.
+We have implemented boundary conditions in which the field is extrapolated across the boundary.
+We have numerically tested that this boundary condition leads to a smoothly evolving domain wall, without any spurious incoming radiation.
+Even though our problem has axial symmetry, we work in Cartesian coordinates as this offers superior stability.
+However, as discussed in \cite{Alcubierre:1999ab}, we take advantage of the axial symmetry of our configuration to restrict the lattice to just three lattice spacings along the $y$ direction.
 We then use a $256 \times 256$ lattice grid for the $x$ and $z$ coordinates.
 Additionally, the axial symmetry allows us to solve only for positive $x$ and use reflection to find the fields at negative $x$.
 The units of length are set by $\eta=1$ and we take each lattice spacing to correspond to half of a length unit.
 In these units, the range of $x$ and $z$ axis for a $256 \times 256$ grid is $[-64,64]$.
-Note that, in some figures, we do not plot the entire range.
+Note that in some figures we do not plot the entire lattice.
 The radius of the monopole core is about $10$ length units and is about the same as a half of the domain wall width.
 At the initial time, the wall is 30 length units away from the center of the monopole.